West Ardsley

-West Ardsley is a settlement on the south-west edge of the City of Leeds metropolitan borough.
+West Ardsley is a settlement on the south-west edge of the City of Leeds metropolitan borough, in the county of West Yorkshire, England.
 Historically part of the West Riding of Yorkshire, it roughly approximates to an amalgamation of Tingley, Woodkirk, Hill Top, Upper Green, Common Side, Beggarington Hill and a number of other hamlets.
 The parish church is situated at Woodkirk and Methodist church on Haigh Moor Road.
-Being in the middle of several towns, West Ardsley has become a dormitory settlement.
+Being located midway between several towns, West Ardsley has become a dormitory settlement.

 Etymology

 The name Ardsley is first attested in the Domesday Book as Erdeslau and Eadeslauue, apparently with reference to what is now East Ardsley.
 The first time the name is used with reference to West Ardsley seems to be in the period 1138–47, in the form Erdislaw.

 The first element of the name comes from the Old English personal name Eard, a nickname form of longer names like Eardwulf, in the genitive form Eardes ('Eard's').
 The second element comes from Old English hlǣw ('hill, mound').
 Thus the name once meant 'Eard's hill' or 'Eard's mound'.
 The name first appears with the element west in 1400, in the forms Westardeslawe and Westardeslowe.

 In Arthur Mee's The King's England series, he wrote that Woodkirk was "sometimes called 'West Ardsley'."
 This was incorrect, yet Woodkirk was the centre of the parish, as it had the church.